 Personally, my favorite season is summer — but how stunning the Golden Dome can be when it gleams through a layer of fresh snow.
 The appeal of blue skies and lazy tanning afternoons is that it is all fleeting.
 Just like the fox awaits his four o’clock, there’s always summer coming back around.
 I’ll be keeping that sensation in the pocket of my puffer jacket to reach into this winter.

-Reyna Lim is a sophomore studying finance with a minor in Journalism, Ethics and Democracy.
+Reyna Lim is a sophomore double majoring in finance and English.
 She enjoys writing about her unsolicited opinions, assessing celebrity homes in Architectural Digest videos and collecting lip gloss.
-Reach out with coffee bean recommendations and 80s playlists at email@example.com.
+Reach out with coffee bean recommendations and ‘80s playlists at email@example.com.